Preetham-Vijay/Mini-Python-Projects/README.md

-#Armstrong:- This project checks whether the input number is an armstrong number or not.
+#Armstrong:- This project checks whether the input number is an Armstrong number or not.

-#Palindrome:- This project checks whether the input string is a palindrome or not.
+#Palindrome:- This project checks whether the input string is a Palindrome or not.

 #Fibonacci:- This project prints the fibonnaci sequence upto the inputted number.

+#Perfect:- This project checks whether the input number is a Perfect number or not.